3V3RYONE/gsoc/_posts/2022-06-17-first-week.md

 ## Task 1 : Analyzing Library Code

 WORK IN PROGRESS..
 JUST ADDED A SUMMARY OF THIS TASK..
-Have some commitments rn, will add full documentation to this task once i am back.
+Have some commitments rn, will add full documentation to this task once i am back in weekend.
 But other tasks have been fully documented below. :(

-WIP

 There are particularly three library files of interest with respect to this project: **Exploit::Remote::HttpClient**, **Rex::Proto::Http::Client** and **Rex::Proto::Http::Server**.

 Summary : Results of analysis proved that a wrapper class can be successfully created at Rex::Proto::Http location which can be imported into the above listed libraries.
 The analysis also found out the necessary register options and parameters needed for the method.

-WIP

 ## Task 2 : Understanding Flow of Control of Methods